 In a ROWE, meetings are optional and employees work when and where they’re most productive.
 Results and quality become the key drivers of success — resulting in higher employee engagement, more quality work, and better overall efficiency within your business.
-In this Fishbowl (a.k.a. webinar!) you’ll hear from Ashton Adair, Director of People and Engagement at Mojo Media Labs about how Mojo became a ROWE and the impact this system has had on the business, its operations, and employees’ lives.
-You’ll learn:
+In this Fishbowl (a.k.a. webinar!) attendees heard from Ashton Adair, Director of People and Engagement at Mojo Media Labs about how Mojo became a ROWE and the impact this system has had on the business, its operations, and employees’ lives.
+We learned:

 What it means to be a ROWE (Results Only Work Environment)